 |Email: Mr. Hafker|

-Bring The Human Comedy to class, 5 pts.
+Bring The Things They Carried to class.
+5 pts.

 Monday, 11/24: Vocab 5 Quiz, 50 pts., and Unit 5 exercises, 10 pts.